cs1302uga/cs1302-ce15/README.md

    classes that are in the same package.
 Try other types as well (`String`, `Object`, etc.).

-   Try different statements. **If you do this properly, then compile-time errors are expected** when calls to `checkNull` violate the conditions your earlier modifications adopted.
-   In other words, the changes you made are supposed to prevent the programmer from using your method a particular way.
+   Try at least 5 statements with various types.
+Make sure at least two of your calls to `checkNull` result in compile-time errors.

-   If you encounter any compilation errors:
+   When you encounter compilation errors:

    1. Look at the first error reported by `javac`;
-   1. Write down the entire statement that caused the error.
+   1. Write down the entire statement (instruction) that caused the error.
    1. Write the error message down in your notes;
    1. In your notes, denote whether or not this error is expected;